mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/hw04-data-manipulation-cheatsheet-thibodeau-mylinh.md

 (2) SPLIT
 ---------

-Objective: transform the Nrows column (count of gene.type-expression pairs) of gr\_tidy so that each group (TS, ONC) is represented by one row, each expression category by one column, and the numbers (Nrows of gr\_tidy) represent the number of occurence in each pair (gene.type-expression).
+-   objective: transform the Nrows column (count of gene.type-expression pairs) of gr\_tidy so that each group (TS, ONC) is represented by one row, each expression category by one column, and the numbers (Nrows of gr\_tidy) represent the number of occurence in each pair (gene.type-expression).

 ### Tidyr